BlitzkriegSoftware/MsTestHelper/README.md

 # MsTestHelperCore #

 Helpers for MSTEST in .NET Core

+* `MsTestLogger` - Proivdes a `Microsoft.Extensions.Logging.ILogger` to redirect logs to `TestContext`

-* AssertHelper - Quick JSON Serialization Tests on Populated Objects
+* `AssertHelper` - Quick JSON Serialization Tests on Populated Objects
-* MsTestLogger - Proivdes an ILogger for MSTEST
+  - Replaced by `TestJsonSerializationHelper` which extends `TestContext`

-* TestOutputHelper - Dumps an object as JSON to TestContext
+* `TestOutputHelper` - Extends `TestContext` to dumps an object as JSON

-* TxTimer - Wrap a chunk of code to time it
+* TxTimer - Wrap around chunk of code in a `using` to time it

+> Please see unit test for examples of how to use these helpers

 ## License
-Copyright (c) 2018-2019
+Copyright (c) 2017-2019
 Licensed under the [MIT license](LICENSE).

 ## About me ##